Israeli army dismisses two officers over death of elderly Palestinian | Law-Order

 Israel's military said on Monday it was dismissing two officers and would reprimand a battalion commander over the death of an elderly Palestinian earlier this month that it said resulted from "a moral failure and poor decision-making."

-Omar Abdalmajeed As'ad, 78, who was also a U.S. national, was found dead after being detained by Israeli troops in the occupied West Bank on Jan.
-12. A Palestinian autopsy found he had suffered sudden cardiac arrest caused by the stress of being manhandled.
+Omar Abdalmajeed As'ad, 78, who was also a U.S. national, was found dead after being detained by Israeli troops in Jiljilya village in the occupied West Bank on Jan.
+12. A Palestinian autopsy found As'ad, who had pre-existing heart conditions, had suffered sudden cardiac arrest caused by the stress of being manhandled.
+The military at the time said As'ad was alive when the soldiers left him.

-An Israeli military statement on Monday said an "investigation concluded that the incident was a grave and unfortunate event" while it was "determined that there was no use of violence during the incident apart from when As'ad was apprehended after refusing to cooperate."
+In a summary of its investigation on Monday, the military said it found that As'ad had refused to cooperate with troops operating in the area and that "his hands were tied and he was gagged for a short time."
+After being detained for half an hour, As'ad and three others were released.

+"The soldiers did not identify signs of distress or other suspicious signs concerning As'ad’s health.
+The soldiers assessed that As'ad was asleep and did not try to wake him," according the military statement.
+"The investigation concluded that the incident was a grave and unfortunate event, resulting from a moral failure and poor decision-making on the part of the soldiers," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)